fsvreddit/hive-protect/README.md

 **List of Subreddits**: A comma-separated list of subreddits to ban users from e.g. FreeKarma4U, FreeKarmaForAll.
 Not case sensitive.

 **List of Domains**: A comma-separated list of domains to watch for e.g. onlyfans.com, fansly.com.
+Don't include "www.".

 **Content type to act on**: You can choose whether to check user content when they submit posts, comments or both.